 Tip: double wrapping in foil allows you to take the outside layer off, keeping your hands clean while you open the packet to enjoy your dinner.

 Do you want to eliminate commercial dryer sheets?
 The ones full of chemicals and paraffin?
 We did too.
 I made the switch and we have never looked back!
-With Homemade Woolen Dryer Balls you can eliminate artificial fragrance and the waxy residue from your laundry.
-And your clothes are just as soft when you take them from the dryer...From the DIY Homemade Household side of the blog!
+You can eliminate artificial fragrance and the waxy residue from your laundry.
+Your clothes are just as soft when you take them from the dryer...From the DIY Homemade Household side of the blog!

 Lemon Yogurt Cake, from a milk carton to a Bird Feeder, and Whoopie Pies are this week's featured posts.